Songtech-0912/songtech-0912.github.io/content/classical-dynamics.md

 Typically, as $t \to \infty$, $x_H(t)$ decays exponentially, so $x_H(t) \approx 0$ and only the driving force (also called "transient") part of the solution remains.

 Unlike purely dampened or simple harmonic oscillators, driven damped oscillators have the phenomena of **resonance**.
 This is the idea that $D(\omega)$ can be _tuned_ to maximize its value and thereby maximize the amplitude.
-As a paraphrased example from _Waves: An Interactive Tutorial_ by Forinash and Christian, an example is a sound wave tuned with a value of $\omega$ that maximizes its amplitude sufficient break a wine glass.
+As a paraphrased example from _Waves: An Interactive Tutorial_ by Forinash and Christian, an example is a sound wave tuned with a value of $\omega$ that maximizes its amplitude sufficiently to break a wine glass.

 ### Applied harmonic oscillators